IgorGuariroba/javascript-expert/project-tdd/README.md

 As a system user
 In order to get an available car in a specific category Given a car category containing 3 different cars
-When I check if there's a car avaable
+When I check if there's a car available
 Then it should choose randomly a car from the category chosen

 ## Use Case 02